orcfax/docs/editorialGuide.md

 > To integrate an orcfax statement safely in a plutus script, the script must
 > perform the following steps:
 >
 > 1. Verify FSP UTXO from reference inputs.
 Extract FS script hash from inline
 >    datum.
-> 1. Verify FS UTXO.
+> 2. Verify FS UTXO.
 Extract the inline datum and parse as a bytearray.
 The
 >    value is the FS script hash, which determines the FS token.
-> 1. From reference inputs, find the input(s) containing an FS token.
+> 3. From reference inputs, find the input(s) containing an FS token.
 These are
 >    the FS inputs.
-> 1. For each FS input, extract the inline datum and parse.
-The datum will be
+> 4. For each FS input, extract the inline datum and parse.
+The datum will be of
->     of type FsDat<t> (described below).
+>    type FsDat<t> (described below).
-> 1. Extract the statement from the datum.
+> 5. Extract the statement from the datum.
-> 1. Verify that the statement's feed_id is the one required for the
+> 6. Verify that the statement's feed_id is the one required for the
 >    integration.
-> 1. Verify that the statement's created_at timestamp is within the timeframe
+> 7. Verify that the statement's created_at timestamp is within the timeframe
 >    established by your specific business rules.

 ### Reference documentation